mozilla/firefox-translations-training/docs/task-cluster.md

 ## Checking the status of training

 1. Look at the scheduled tasks.
-They should be visible under in the Train action.
+They should be visible under the Train action.

 ![Action tasks](img/tc-train-action-tasks.png)